narenkhatwani/SPEC-CPU-Benchmarking-Projects/README.md

 # SPEC-CPU-Benchmarking-Projects
-This repository contains a comprehensive framework and codebase for running and analyzing SpecCPUv8 benchmarks
+This repository contains a comprehensive framework and codebase for running and analyzing SpecCPUv8 benchmarks.
+It provides a streamlined way to evaluate and compare the performance of different computing systems using the SpecCPUv8 suite.

 # Requirements